How to use Adobe firefly

 🎵 Generate Soundtrack

-Create fully licensed AI-generated music tracks and sound effects from text descriptions for creative projects — directly inside Adobe tools.
-No separate music licensing required.
+Creates licensed AI-generated music and sound effects from a text description, directly inside Adobe tools — no separate music licensing to arrange.

 Step 1 — Create Your Free Adobe Firefly Account